 An intoxicating and psychoactive cannabinoid found in cannabis.
-THC is the most well-known cannabinoid in the plant and is capable of inducing a variety of sensory and psychological effects, including mild reverie, euphoria, increased sensory awareness, and some therapeutic benefits.
-Historically, cannabis has long been cultivated for its euphoric and therapeutic effects, which are largely attributed to THC.
+Delta-9-tetrahydrocannabinol is the most well-known cannabinoid in the plant and is capable of inducing a variety of sensory and psychological effects, including mild reverie, euphoria, increased sensory awareness, and some therapeutic benefits.
+Historically, cannabis has been cultivated for its euphoric and therapeutic effects, which are largely attributed to the THC molecule.

 “I’ve finally found a strain with the right THC:CBD ratio for my pain.”